imatge-upc/saliency-2016-cvpr/README.md

 You may also want to refer to our publication with the more human-friendly Chicago style:

 *Junting Pan, Kevin McGuinness, Elisa Sayrol, Noel O'Connor, and Xavier Giro-i-Nieto.
-"Shallow and Deep Convolutional Networks for Saliency Prediction." arXiv preprint arXiv:1603.00845 (2016).*
+"Shallow and Deep Convolutional Networks for Saliency Prediction."
+In Proceedings of the IEEE International Conference on Computer Vision.
+2016.*

 ## Models